 You've probably picked up a lot of office jargon or industry lingo along the road; try to eradicate that in your business process document.

-Consider using a real-time process documentation tool like Slite to make your documents fluid, easy to update, and shareable.
+Consider using a real-time process documentation tool like Slite or a guide to process documentation to make your documents fluid, easy to update, and shareable.

 To make this process work, brainstorm ways to make it better for your business needs with those using it most.

 Think about whether this process will be used by new hires, managers, internal staff, or external stakeholders.
 Your process may change a little depending on your reader.